sheehui/tp/docs/DeveloperGuide.md

 ## 1. Introduction

 ### 1.1 Purpose

-This document intends to cover the multi-layered design architecture of DonnaFin, and can be used by the intended audience in order to better understand the inner workings of the program and better understand the interaction between the various components than form DonnaFin.
+This guide covers the architecture, implementation and design choices in DonnaFin to give the reader a clear picture of the technical details and the inner workings of DonnaFin.

 ### 1.2 Target Audience

-This developer guide is aimed at developers and advanced users of DonnaFin
-* Developers: anyone who wishes to upgrade DonnaFin to support more functions.
+* Developers: anyone who wishes to dive into this codebase to improve or extend on DonnaFin.
-* Advanced Users: Financial Advisors who want to better understand the features that DonnaFin Provides.
+* Advanced Users: financial advisors who want to better understand the features that DonnaFin Provides.

 ### 1.3 About DonnaFin

 DonnaFin.io is a desktop application for financial advisors to keep track of their client information and related tasks.
 Despite the application having an intuitive Graphical User Interface (GUI), it is optimized for entering commands using a Command Line Interface (CLI).